- Telephone 0131 332 1232

 - Bar open Sun–Thu noon–midnight; Fri/Sat noon–1am.

-Pocket-sized and convivial Stockbridge wine bar serving quality international tapas and Sunday roasts.
+Pocket-sized and convivial Stockbridge bar serving quality small plates with a cracking wine list.

 This review is taken from the current (2016) edition.